nkitsaini/wifi_util/README.md

-Simple utility to restart Syrotech brand routers.
+Simple utility to deal with Syrotech brand routers.
 I've built this to restart syrotech router from a bridge router running openwrt.
-Hence the project does not contain openssl to simplify cross-compilation and also it's not used anywhere in this project.
+Project does not include openssl to simplify cross-compilation.

-Syrotech routers have IP based login, so if bridge logs in all the clients will automatically log in.
+Syrotech routers have IP based login, so if the bridge router logs in, all the clients will automatically log in.
 This binary by default only logs into the router.
-And can be configured to restart the router by passing `-r` arg.
+And can be configured to also restart the router by passing `-r` arg.

-Btw, if you don't know what I'm talking about most probably you don't need any of this.
+By the way, if you don't know what I'm talking about most probably you don't need any of this.
 This is built for very specific reqirement.

 # Cross builds
 Uses https://github.com/cross-rs/cross for cross-compilation